Habrador/Unity-Programming-Patterns/README.md

 - If you've implemented the [Decorator](#20-decorator) then you can decorate the objects in a procedural way by using the Factory pattern.
 An example of this is in the code where you manufacture the Tesla cars you ordered in the Decorator pattern example.

+- To play sounds on different devices.
+An example of this can be found in the code section.

 **Related patterns**

 - **[Prototype](#4-prototype).** The Prototype pattern is generally used if you want to make a copy of an existing object, while the Factory pattern is generating new objects.
 But some argue you can put the Prototype pattern inside of the Factory pattern.